SailNav. Search

 My Saved Tracks

 This section is your digital navigation logbook.
-The history of all the trips you have recorded is saved here, allowing you to analyze and relive your navigations with an unprecedented level of detail.
+All voyages you have recorded are stored here, allowing you to analyze and relive your navigations with unprecedented detail.

 History of saved tracks.